Jocasta: Oedipus' return

 During his travels, Oedipus encountered Laius riding in a chariot along a narrow pass at Phocis.
 When Laius's herald Polyphontes demanded Oedipus move out of the way, the young man refused.
 Laius then either commanded that the chariot proceed, and the wheel crushed Oedipus's foot; or, Oedipus began to move but did not do so fast enough, and a servant of Laius killed one of his horses.
 Enraged, Oedipus killed Laius, and unknowingly fulfilled the first half of the prophecy.

 Oedipus continued his journey to Thebes and discovered that the city was being terrorized by the sphinx.
 Creon, Jocasta's brother and the acting regent, put out a notice that whoever solved the sphinx's riddle would be rewarded with the throne and Jocasta's hand in marriage.
 Oedipus solved the sphinx's riddle, accepted the throne, and unknowingly married his mother Jocasta, thereby fulfilling the second half of the prophecy.
 With Oedipus, Jocasta bore four children: Antigone, Ismene, Eteocles, and Polynices.

 Differing stories exist concerning the latter part of Jocasta's life.
 In a retelling by Sophocles, Oedipus learned, when his city was struck by a plague, that it was divine punishment for his patricide and incest.
 Hearing this news, Jocasta hanged herself.
 However, in the version told by Euripides, Jocasta endured the burden of disgrace upon the discovery and continued to live in Thebes, only committing suicide (by hanging or stabbing) after she failed to reconcile Eteocles and Polynices and they killed each other in a fight for their father's crown.
 In both traditions, Oedipus blinds himself by gouging out his eyes, sometimes with Jocasta's brooches.
 Sophocles has Oedipus go into exile with his daughter Antigone, but Euripides and Statius have him residing within Thebes' walls during the war between Eteocles and Polynices.

-After her death, Jocasta (referred to as Epicasta) was seen by Odysseus during his journey through Hades.
+After her death, Jocasta was seen by Odysseus during his journey through Hades.